Deltares/hydromt/docs/user_guide/hydromt_cli.rst

 Help command
 ^^^^^^^^^^^^

-The `hydromt --help` command prints the help of HydroMT and the different commands, such as build.
+The `hydromt \-\-help` command prints the help of HydroMT and the different commands, such as build.
 For the general help, you can see the example above.
-To get help for a specific command, you can type `hydromt <command> --help`.
+To get help for a specific command, you can type `hydromt <command> \-\-help`.
 For example, to get help for the build command, you can type:

 .. code-block:: console